olarsson97/LLM-Course-Project/README.md

 # LLM-Course-Project

-Need to add a Gemini API key to .env
+Need to add a Gemini API key to .env before building container